redFrik/the_art_of_shader_programming/README.md

 * (osx) download and install soundflower (1.6.6b) from <http://code.google.com/p/soundflower/>
 * (win / linux) install jack from <http://jackaudio.org/download>. see also <http://jackaudio.org/jack_on_windows>

+last we need a plain text editor for editing the glsl shader files.  anything will do (textedit, notepad, pico, sc) but i'll use TextWrangler available for free from here <http://www.barebones.com/products/textwrangler/download.html>.

 //--quick cinder/processing overview
 ====================================